 Here is some keynote of session

 When you save a record with an insert, update, or upsert statement, Salesforce performs the following events in order.
-Here is cheat-sheet of Order of execution.
+Here is a cheat sheet of the Order of execution.

 Order of Execution